dotnet/EntityFramework.Docs/entity-framework/core/querying/raw-sql.md

 ## Limitations

-There are a couple of limitations to be aware of when using raw SQL queries:
+There are a few limitations to be aware of when using raw SQL queries:
 * SQL queries can only be used to return entity types that are part of your model.
 There is an enhancement on our backlog to [enable returning ad-hoc types from raw SQL queries](https://github.com/aspnet/EntityFramework/issues/1862).

-* The SQL query must return data for all properties of the entity type.
+* The SQL query must return data for all properties of the entity or query type.

 * The column names in the result set must match the column names that properties are mapped to.
 Note this is different from EF6 where property/column mapping was ignored for raw SQL queries and result set column names had to match the property names.